 Design Principles

-1. Left to right: Data flows left to right
+1. Left to right — Arrange nodes so data flows left to right across the canvas for readability

-2. Preview often: Add Preview nodes for intermediate results
+2. Preview often — Add Preview nodes after each major step to inspect intermediate results

 Debugging